haolian9/ico.nvim/readme.md

 * `<c-o>tw` to `<esc>ltwa`, results `hello |world`
 * `<c-o>fw` to `<esc>lfwa`, results `hello w|orld`

-it supports cancellation via `<esc>`, and ends with normal mode rather than insert mode.
+it supports cancellation via `<esc>`, and ends in normal mode rather than insert mode.

 for other cases, it falls back to the original `<c-o>`

 ## status
 * just works
-* not supposed to be used publicly
+* yet not supposed to be used publicly, due to heavy dependencies

 ## prerequisites
 * linux